HongW2019/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 Guava cache is based on memkind library, built on top of jemalloc and provides memory characteristics.
 To use it in your workload, follow [prerequisites](./User-Guide.md#prerequisites-1) to set up PMem hardware and memkind library correctly.
 Then follow bellow configurations.

-**NOTE**: `spark.sql.oap.fiberCache.persistent.memory.reserved.size`: When we use PMem as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
+**NOTE**: `spark.executor.sql.oap.cache.persistent.memory.reserved.size`: When we use PMem as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
 We suggest reserving 20% - 25% of the available PMem capacity to avoid memory allocation failure.
 But even with an allocation failure, OAP will continue the operation to read data from original input data and will not cache the data block.

 For Parquet file format, add these conf options:
 ```